 - 1 can (14-1/2 ounces) chicken broth

-- 1 pound Johnsonville® Fully Cooked Polish Kielbasa Sausage Rope or Polish sausage, chopped
+- 1 pound Johnsonville® Fully Cooked Polish Kielbasa Sausage Rope, chopped

 - 9 lasagna noodles, cooked and drained